thangible/Exegame_body_and_soul/README.md

 # IGD Game Repository - Group A

 The game is a 2D action side-scroller with working Kinect controls.
+The executable file of the game can be found in the game_exe folder at the root of the directory.

 ## Quickstart